 Do not put in special effects or sound effects unless you have cleared it with the Editors or Sound Producer.
 If you think a sound effect might add something, please email us and talk to us about it.
 We might be all for it, but our sound producer will make a determination as to whether he will work with your effect, or will create the effect when he puts the episode together.

 We recommend reading the story at least once out loud before you record.
 This will help you find which words you have a tendency to stumble over, or might be unsure of how to pronounce, and give you practice with some of the less familiar sounding words and names that might appear in a fantasy story.
-If you are even the slightest bit unsure of how to pronounce anything, please look it up!
+We’ll do our best to provide you with a pronunciation guide for any unusual words or names within the story, but if you’re even the slightest bit unsure of how to pronounce anything, please look it up!
 Dictionary.com is an excellent resource for this.
 Note, however, that it uses North American pronunciations.
 For British pronunciations, try howjsay.com.

 Or, just ask us!
-We run a lot of stories with strange words and names in them, and will be glad to consult the author for any help you might like.
+We run a lot of stories with strange words and names in them, and will be glad to further consult the author for any help you might need that we haven’t already provided.
 Taking the time to read the story aloud before recording will save you time in the end because it will make for fewer mistakes along the way.

 Most of all, be yourself.
 Don’t be so hung up on getting it perfect that the reading comes out dry.
 We’d rather have an imperfect reading with some energy than a polished and lifeless one.
 Get into the story and the characters.
 Go with your instincts.
 That said, please try to speak as clearly as you can, paying attention to the consonants at the beginning and endings of words.